brittanynicole7/CryptoClustering/README.md

 ## Find the Best Value for k Using the Original Scaled DataFrame
 - Create a list with the number of k values from 1 to 11.
 - Create an empty list to store the inertia values.
-- Create a for loop to compute the inertia with each possible values of k.
+- Create a for loop to compute the inertia with each possible value of k.
 - Create a dictionary with the data to plot the elbow curve.
 - Plot the elbow curve.
 - Indicate the best value for k.